ImperialCollegeLondon/ReCoDE-penalised-reg/docs/3-chapter-2.md

 ```{r}
 cbind(beta, glasso_model$coefficients[-1,20])
 ```
-and using it to predict the output (you will notice we have to do a few things manually, such as adding the intercept to `X_new`, this is because many R packages do not have as complete features as `glmnet`)
+and using it to predict the output (you will notice we have to do a few things manually, such as adding the intercept to `X_new`, because, as mentioned, many R packages do not have as complete features as `glmnet`)
 ```{r}
 mean((y_new-predict(object = glasso_model, newdata = cbind(1,X_new))[,20])^2)
 ```